woodwardjd/lockbox/README.md

 control mechanisms.
 By extension, your data could be read by other parties under a number of circumstances, including court order (public or secret), or through social engineering attacks on individuals who would otherwise have the legitimate ability to read your data.
+Indeed, [Kholia and Węgrzyn, 2013](https://www.usenix.org/system/files/conference/woot13/woot13-kholia.pdf) show it is (was) possible to hijack Dropbox folders on a LAN.

 This makes some folks uncomfortable.
 The Lockbox software's goal is eliminate this uncertainty of who can read your data, while